 Together with Topo I, bacteria typically have another type-IA topoisomerase called topoisomerase III (Topo III, encoded by topB).
 Topo III shares an N-terminal domain with Topo I, but lacks Zn-binding and C-terminal domains characteristic for Topo I. In vitro, Topo III was shown to have a range of activities including supercoiling relaxation, decatenation and resolution of replication intermediates.
-First, Topo III is capable of relaxation of negative supercoils when a DNA substrate have an unpaired or melted region.
-Single-molecule experiments demonstrated that Topo III performs fast and processive relaxation runs with long pauses between the runs [181,182].
-Second, Topo III was shown to efficiently decatenate DNA braids comprised of nicked DNAs with bulges in vitro [183].
-In another single-molecule experiment, Topo III was shown to have a comparable decatenation activity with TopoIV on DNA substrates with a single-stranded gapped region [96].
-Consistently, treatment of replication intermediates of a plasmid containing OriC and two ter sites with Topo III resulted in resolution of precatenanes [184].
-Last but not the least, in cooperation with RecQ helicase and SSB, Topo III was able to resolve partially replicated circular molecules releasing sister molecules with single-stranded regions [185,186].
-Of note, eukaryotic homologs of Topo III typically interact and cooperate with RecQ-like helicases to resolve double Holliday junctions formed from excessive recombination [187].
-Cooperation observed between Topo III and RecQ in bacteria suggests that it is ubiquitous and, probably, evolutionary universal.
+First, Topo III is capable of relaxation of negative supercoils when a DNA substrate has an unpaired or melted region.
+Single-molecule experiments demonstrated that Topo III performs fast and processive relaxation runs with long pauses between the runs [186,187].
+Second, Topo III was shown to efficiently decatenate DNA braids comprised of nicked DNAs with bulges in vitro [188].
+In another single-molecule experiment, Topo III was shown to have a comparable decatenation activity with TopoIV on DNA substrates with a single-stranded gapped region [99].
+Consistently, treatment of replication intermediates of a plasmid containing OriC and two ter sites with Topo III resulted in resolution of precatenanes [189].
+Last but not least, in vitro in cooperation with RecQ helicase and SSB, Topo III was able to resolve partially replicated circular molecules releasing sister molecules with single-stranded regions [190,191].
+Of note, eukaryotic homologs of Topo III typically interact and cooperate with RecQ-like helicases to resolve double Holliday junctions formed from excessive recombination [192].
+Presumable cooperation observed between Topo III and RecQ in bacteria implies that it is ubiquitous and, probably, evolutionary universal.
+Should be noted, that suggested cooperation is lacking strong evidence in vivo and was disputed by genetic experiments [193-196].
 Topo III also acts as an RNA topoisomerase in vitro, able to cleave and reseal RNA strand while moving another one through the temporary gap.
-However, the physiological role of this activity is obscure [188,189].
+However, the physiological role of this activity is obscure [197,198].

 Despite the extensive repertoire of activities detected in vitro, the cellular role of Topo III is enigmatic.
 TopB-null cells are lacking clear growth defects and have a phenotype of a wild-type.
-However, on a parC1215 background (thermosensitive TopoIV, caused lethality at high temperatures), topB overexpression was found suppressive at non-permissive temperatures, indicating a supportive role of Topo III in DNA decatenation and DNA segregation [184].
-Correspondingly, a parC1215 $\Delta$ topB double mutant (and similar double mutants by TopoIV and Topo III) exhibits severe growth defects and filamentation and can grow only at lower temperatures [190].
-Via genetic experiments it was also demonstrated that Topo III is required for DNA segregation when DNA gyrase activity is reduced [158].
+However, on a parC1215 background (thermosensitive TopoIV, caused lethality at high temperatures), topB overexpression was found suppressive at non-permissive temperatures, indicating a supportive role of Topo III in DNA decatenation and DNA segregation [189].
+Correspondingly, a parC1215 Δ topB double mutant (and similar double mutants by TopoIV and Topo III) exhibits severe growth defects and filamentation and can grow only at lower temperatures [196].
+Via genetic experiments it was also demonstrated that Topo III is required for DNA segregation when DNA gyrase activity is reduced [162].
 A colocalization between replisome and Topo III was observed by microscopy and the interaction between DnaX complex and Topo III was also supported in vitro.
-Moreover, fine analysis of cell division demonstrated that DNA segregation in topB-null mutants is less organized and delayed [191].
+Moreover, fine analysis of cell division demonstrated that DNA segregation in topB-null mutants is less organized and delayed [195].
 Together, a corpus of data indicates that Topo III is likely involved in DNA segregation by resolution of precatenanes close to the replisome and/or relaxation of excessive supercoiling in support of other bacterial topoisomerases.